-An Emergency Plan and Information policy explains the requirements found in Title 19 for emergency planning.
+An Emergency Plan and Information policy (PDF) explains the requirements found in Title 19 for emergency planning.
 Please see the policy for the specific requirements based on the type of occupancy.

 In addition to the Title 19 requirements, the California Fire Code has requirements for R1 buildings (multiple-unit residential).
 Apartments which have on-site management must have an emergency plan, staff training and fire drills for staff only on a quarterly basis

 - the procedure for reporting emergencies and notifying, relocating and evacuating occupants;

 - floor plans identifying the locations of portable fire extinguishers, other manual fire-extinguishing equipment, manual fire alarm pull stations and fire alarm control panels;